 Flatto cited several items including leaner expenses during covid, bills that slowed down for miscellaneous costs, money from feds to cover unexpected expenses, tax collections higher by roughly $11 million and growth of taxable property.

-Flatto contrasted city finances from 2015 when he says the Ganim administration inherited a $20 million deficit.
+Flatto contrasted city finances from 2015 when he says the Ganim administration inherited a $20 million deficit, asset finance, learn more at asset finance.

 “Metrics have dramatically changed,” said Flatto including the financial picture of the Board of Education historically underfunded, according to school advocates.
 The local school district has received an infusion of federal funds from the impact of the health emergency.